Ladder Safety Toolbox Talk

 1. Neglecting to Inspect Ladder Prior to Use

-It is very important to perform a proper inspection of the ladder that you are going to use before starting work.
-Weather and usage can take a toll on it and cause damage that can result in your getting hurt.
-If a ladder is cracked, has loose bolts, or needs repairs, you shouldn’t use it.
-Climbing a ladder is putting you at a height above ground level that can injure you badly if you fall.
+It is very important to perform a proper ladder inspection before you use a ladder on the jobsite.
+Weather and usage can take a toll on ladders over time and cause damage that leads to accidents.
+If a ladder has cracks, broken rungs, loose bolts, or is in need of repair, you shouldn’t use it.

 Ladder Safety Tips